-Rescue crews comb Iowa building collapse wreckage as number of missing unknown — live
+Rescue crews comb Iowa building collapse wreckage as number of missing unknown – live

 As of Monday morning, a total of eight people had been rescued from the wreckage and the number of people missing remains unclear.
 No deaths have been reported.

-The cause of the collapse has not been determined, but some locals have said the building was known to have problems.
+The cause of the collapse has not been determined but some locals have said the building was known to have problems.

 Read more: